 2. Identifying individual events that may give rise to risks and opportunities across the audit universe.
 (See chapter 3)

-3. Scoring events in terms of probability (likelihood) and impact (taking into account management actions to mitigate risk) to identify the level of residual risk.
+3. Scoring events in terms of probability and impact (taking into account management actions to mitigate risk) to identify the level of residual risk.
 (See chapter 3)

 4. Building risk based audit plans by using generic risk factors and scoring criteria for each factor to determine the audit priority of all audit objects within the audit universe.
 (See chapter 4)